xogusrns123/Helix-ASPLOS25/artifact_evaluation/ae_readme.md

 #### 4. LLaMA 30B + online + Swarm

-The model placement has already been generated in (3).
+The real system config has already been generated in (3).
 On the host and worker machines, run the following command:
 ```bash
 python step5_start_host.py swarm llama30b online  # on host machine